 While both possums and opossums are marsupials, they are, technically and scientifically, two very different animals.
 The opossum is a mammal belonging to the family of marsupials located in North America.
-Possums, on the other hand, are marsupials of Australian origins.
+Possums, on the other hand, are marsupials of Australian origin.
 The possums were given that name because of the close semblance to the opossums of North America.
 The possums are sometimes called common brushtail possums.
-The confusion between the two arose after Sir Joseph Banks gave decided to name the Australian creature as a possum.
-The reason for the naming was because he thought that the two looked familiar.
+The confusion between the two arose after Sir Joseph Banks decided to name the Australian creature as a possum.
+The reason for the naming was because he thought that the two looked similar.

 Differences Between Possums and Opossums

 The first and the most obvious difference between the two marsupials is that they belong to different orders.
 While they are both members of the marsupial family, their orders are the Didelphimorphia and Diprotodontia for the opossum and possum respectively.